TheRealAnonymous008/quartz/content/details/creativity/writing/Narrative.md

 * [[details/creativity/writing/Story by Robert McKee]] - more on story, including the principles of story writing.
 * [[Save The Cat by Snyder]] - more on screenwriting, but still about writing.
+* [[Lenses for the Experience#One Kind of Experience is the Story|Lenses for the Experience]] - contains tips for writing stories for games.

 * [[Creativity]] - more on creativity techniques.